UPPMAX/uppmax_intro_cases/docs/linux_basics.md

         rm –f <>

-  - Edit file ".bashrc" in /home directory by adding the alias line for this to start everytime.
+  - Edit file ".bashrc" in /home directory by adding the alias line for this to start every time.
 - This will also work for mv and cp!
 ```